ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 Finally we need to create the Flask application factory.
 It is traditionally called ``create_app()``.
 It will create the container.
 Then it will use the container to create the Flask application.
-Last step is to configure the routing - we will assign ``index_view`` from the container to handle user requests to the root ``/`` if our web application.
+Last step is to configure the routing - we will assign ``index_view`` from the container to handle user requests to the root ``/`` of our web application.

 Put next into the ``application.py``: